w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 Data integration also covers *aggregations*.

-- Aggregations computes new values by summarizing information from multiple records and/or tables.
+- Aggregation computes new values by summarizing information from multiple records and/or tables.

 > For example, an aggregation could include converting a table of customer purchases, where there is one record for each purchase, into a new table where there is one record for each customer.
 >
-> The table's fields could include the number of purchases, the average purchase amount, the percent of orders charged to credit cards, the percent of items under promotion, etc.
+> The table's fields could include the number of purchases, the average purchase amount, the percentage of orders charged to credit cards, the percentage of items under promotion, etc.

 # Format Data